-By doing regular workplace visits, you can identify any new risks to health and safety.
-If you completed a job safety analysis when you placed your employee, refer back to this to see if anything has changed.
-If so, remind the host that they have a responsibility to involve you and the employee before any new jobs are assigned to the employee.
+By doing regular workplace visits you can identify new risks to health and safety.
+If you completed a job safety analysis when you placed your labour hire worker, refer to this to see if anything has changed.
+If so, remind the host employer that they have a responsibility to involve you and the labour hire worker before any new jobs are assigned to the employee.
 Host employers and labour hire providers with duties to the same labour hire workers must, so far as reasonably practicable, consult, coordinate and cooperate with each other.

-If the employee's role has changed, carry out a new job safety analysis and update the agreed actions record.
-These templates are available in the Templates for labour hire agencies and hosts page below.
+If the labour hire worker's role has changed, carry out a new job safety analysis and update the agreed actions record.
+Templates are available in the Templates for labour hire providers and host employers page on the WorkSafe website.

-You should check if employees have the right qualifications/licences to carry out additional duties and that these are captured on your job and training record.
-Decide if additional information, instruction, training and supervision is required.
+You should check whether labour hire workers have the right qualifications/licences to carry out additional duties and that these are captured on your job and training record.
+Decide whether additional information, instruction, training and supervision is required.
 If the role involves increased hours, check that this is included in the job or time sheets and that changes to hours do not pose a risk to health and safety.

-Meet with the host to discuss any issues or concerns that have come up regarding your employees' health and safety during the workplace visit.
+Meet with the host employer to discuss any issues or concerns that have come up regarding your labour hire workers' health and safety during the workplace visit.
 A labour hire worker has the same legal rights regarding health and safety at work as any other employee.
-If the current hazard controls are not good enough, try to resolve this with the host.
-It's important to record any agreed resolution.
-Use the agreed actions record template on the Templates for labour hire agencies and hosts page below.
+If the current risk controls are not good enough, try to resolve this with the host employer.
+It is important to record any agreed resolution.
+Use the agreed actions record template on the Templates for Labour Hire Providers and Hosts page.

-If there have been significant changes to the job that expose the employee to new risks, advise the host and employees that you need to carry out another risk assessment before the employee performs the job.
+If there have been significant changes to the job that expose labour hire workers to new risks, advise the host employer and labour hire workers that you need to carry out another risk assessment before the labour hire worker performs the job.
 Arrange a time to do this with the host.

-If you can't agree on risk controls you will need to decide how to protect the agency employee.
-Agencies should have clear procedures (which are understood by their field personnel) about the steps to follow if there are health and safety concerns for agency employees.
+If you can't agree on risk controls, you will need to decide how to protect the labour hire worker.
+Labour hire providers should have clear procedures which are understood by their field personnel about the steps to follow if there are health and safety concerns for labour hire workers.

-Your employee should not do any new tasks until the risk assessment is complete and risk controls have been identified and implemented.
+Your placed labour hire worker should not do any new tasks until the risk assessment is complete and risk controls have been identified and implemented.

 Hazard, incident or issue reporting

 Both the labour hire provider and the host employer must keep a register of injuries that is readily accessible.
 The host employer should have a method for employees to report hazards, incidents, near misses or other OHS issues in the workplace.

-If the host has no reporting procedure, employees can use the hazard/incident reporting form on the Templates for labour hire agencies and hosts page below.
+If the host has no reporting procedure, employees can use the hazard/incident reporting form on the Templates for Labour Hire Providers and Hosts page.